1931 Giro d'Italia: General classification

 There were 65 cyclists who had completed all fifteen stages.
 For these cyclists, the times they had needed in each stage was added up for the general classification.
 The cyclist with the least accumulated time was the winner.
 Aristide Cavallini won the prize for best ranked isolati rider in the general classification.

+Isolati

+Team classification

+There was no team that finished with all riders, while Olympia-Spina was the only team that did not have any rider finish.